United Microelectronics (NYSE:UMC) Stock Rating Lowered by StockNews.com

-StockNews.com downgraded shares of United Microelectronics (NYSE:UMC – Get Rating) from a strong-buy rating to a buy rating in a report published on Friday.
+United Microelectronics (NYSE:UMC – Get Rating) was downgraded by StockNews.com from a “strong-buy” rating to a “buy” rating in a report issued on Monday.

-Several other analysts have also weighed in on the company.
-Nomura lowered United Microelectronics from a buy rating to a neutral rating in a research note on Tuesday, January 25th.
-Zacks Investment Research lowered United Microelectronics from a buy rating to a hold rating in a research note on Wednesday, March 30th.
-One equities research analyst has rated the stock with a sell rating, three have issued a hold rating, five have given a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat, the company presently has a consensus rating of Buy and a consensus target price of $9.15.
+Several other equities research analysts have also issued reports on the company.
+Zacks Investment Research lowered United Microelectronics from a “buy” rating to a “hold” rating in a research report on Wednesday, March 30th.
+Nomura lowered United Microelectronics from a “buy” rating to a “neutral” rating in a report on Tuesday, January 25th.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating, five have given a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat, United Microelectronics has a consensus rating of “Buy” and an average price target of $9.15.

-Hedge funds have recently made changes to their positions in the company.
-Bellevue Group AG acquired a new stake in shares of United Microelectronics during the fourth quarter valued at about $32,000.
-Captrust Financial Advisors boosted its stake in shares of United Microelectronics by 83.5% during the third quarter.
-Captrust Financial Advisors now owns 2,799 shares of the semiconductor company’s stock valued at $32,000 after purchasing an additional 1,274 shares in the last quarter.
-James Reed Financial Services Inc. acquired a new stake in shares of United Microelectronics during the fourth quarter valued at about $34,000.
-BOK Financial Private Wealth Inc. acquired a new stake in shares of United Microelectronics during the third quarter valued at about $43,000.
-Finally, Edmond DE Rothschild Holding S.A. acquired a new position in shares of United Microelectronics in the fourth quarter worth approximately $55,000.
-4.72% of the stock is currently owned by hedge funds and other institutional investors.
+Several institutional investors and hedge funds have recently modified their holdings of UMC.
+Bellevue Group AG bought a new stake in shares of United Microelectronics during the 4th quarter valued at about $32,000.
+Captrust Financial Advisors boosted its position in shares of United Microelectronics by 83.5% during the 3rd quarter.
+Captrust Financial Advisors now owns 2,799 shares of the semiconductor company’s stock valued at $32,000 after acquiring an additional 1,274 shares during the last quarter.
+James Reed Financial Services Inc. bought a new stake in shares of United Microelectronics during the 4th quarter valued at about $34,000.
+BOK Financial Private Wealth Inc. bought a new stake in shares of United Microelectronics during the 3rd quarter valued at about $43,000.
+Finally, Edmond DE Rothschild Holding S.A. bought a new stake in shares of United Microelectronics during the 4th quarter valued at about $55,000.
+Hedge funds and other institutional investors own 4.72% of the company’s stock.

 About United Microelectronics (Get Rating)